 In the rafters of the Nightmare church’s foyer, away from prying eyes, hides a chest with the Choir Bell, undoubtedly belonging to Edgar.
 The location is an excellent vantage point to observe people coming into the church and drop down on them.
 If more allies visited, Edgar could readily retrieve the bell and rendezvous with them, providing all the support in intelligence or battle needed for the facility ahead.
 But none of this has come to pass.
 Someone implicitly cornered and killed by two giant lost children in the lead-up to the church carries the Eye rune.
 Aside from foreshadowing the cause of the frenzy down there, it suggests that the would-be infiltrator had contact with Ebrietas — in other words, likely a member of the Choir.
 There was no chance of the cavalry arriving to back him up anytime soon, so Edgar stashed away a tool which now only risks exposing his true allegiance.
 This would not have happened had the Choir been more aware of the School’s plans — that is what sending in an intelligencer was for.
 But in the wake of this incident, the orphans have caught on and reacted accordingly.

 Yurie is stationed guard over entrance to Willem’s Lunarium at Byrgenwerth.
 The only purpose this serves is to protect Rom, and the note on the nearby couch details orders to that effect.
 If the message is for Yurie, then the Choir knows that the spider is keeping Yahar’gul’s rituals hidden from Flora and wants to keep it that way.
 Yharnam has already suffered through the “enlightening truth” of the Paleblood moon once, and the Choir couldn’t afford to lose control over what is left.
-Yurie was most likely chosen as Rom’s first line of defense due to her particular skill, being one of the few members to know A Call Beyond.
-While this is arguably still a meager effort, Mensis has nonetheless failed to get past it.
-The School might not even be aware of the sabotage, as we only see Damian show any willingness to retaliate, and his reasons are likely to be rooted in his prior affiliation.
+Yurie was most likely chosen as Rom’s first line of defense due to her particular skill, being one of the few members to know A Call Beyond — perhaps it was fate, given that her name can be written with the kanji for reason, logic, and blessing. (由理恵) While this is arguably still a meager effort, Mensis has nonetheless failed to get past it.
+Granted, not without trying.

-The spider hides all the ceremonies.
+The spider hides all the rituals.
 Do not reveal them.
 None need comprehend the enlightening truth.

-Damian’s betrayal also highlights how the Choir, much likes its church, began to fall apart.
-A uniformed member with the key to the Upper Ward sits dead tied to a chair within a Yahar’gul prison cell, apparently having been captured, tortured, and killed by Mensis — possibly by electrocution if the Tiny Tonitrus stored in a nearby chest is any indication.
-Edgar is encountered hostile while sedatives in his possession, implying that the spy succumbed to the Nightmare’s madness despite his best efforts — why else get in our way whilst displaying his Choir weapons so openly?
-Even in the Forbidden Woods, the fact that all the clerics in the village are dead affirms that the Choir overplayed their hand.
-The villagers surely would have noticed how things had only gotten worse since the church help arrived, and they ultimately turned against the imposters; now they kill any cleric on sight.
-With Yharnam burned or in rebellion, the Choir has essentially been trapped in their sanctum on high.
-Indeed, the day we arrive, one of the mobs has taken over the church workshop, pitchforks practically at the gates.
+The Choir, much like the Church, is falling apart.
+A uniformed member with the key to their home sits tied to the chair within a Yahar’gul prison cell, apparently having been captured, tortured, and killed by Mensis — possibly by electrocution if the Tiny Tonitrus stored in a nearby chest is any indication.
+Edgar is encountered hostile with sedatives in his possession, implying that the spy succumbed to the Nightmare’s madness despite his best efforts — why else get in our way whilst displaying his Choir weapons so openly?
+Even in the Forbidden Woods, the death of all loyal clerics in the village affirms that the orphans overplayed their hand.
+With Yharnam burned or in rebellion, the Choir has essentially been trapped in their sanctum on high, mobbers practically banging at their doors in the church workshop.

 The growing constraints explain the Choir’s current situation.
-Following their predecessors’ example once again, the orphans have buried their men-turned-kin behind the Astral Clocktower to form another lumenflower garden.
+Following their predecessors’ example once again, the orphans have buried their bloathead creations behind the Astral Clocktower to form another lumenflower garden.
 We see the kin rise out of the ground there, but the flowers haven’t even bloomed yet, hence it is called a “star flower grass garden” (星輪草の庭) instead.
 We can thereby infer that they were only freshly planted, especially compared to the tree garden seen in the Hunter’s Nightmare — it is unlikely that the clocktower bridge is even being used this time.
+Indeed, concept art portrays the garden in bloom, making the event’s absence very much intentional.
 Falling back on such an old method is odd considering all the Choir’s attempts at alternatives after luring in Ebrietas.
-However, it does become sensible when considering their current lack of time and resources to continue testing.
-This is do or die, and it is reaffirmed by the true nature of their seedbeds.
+However, it is sensible when considering their current lack of time and resources to continue testing.
+This is do or die, which is reaffirmed by the true nature of their seedbeds.

 Defeating the Celestial Emissary in the garden awards the highest quality Communion rune we can acquire outside the Chalice Dungeons, implying that the emissary and its ilk were high-ranking clerics.
 As added evidence, we can find two more of these bloatheads just outside the lift to the Altar of Despair.
-Unlike the experiments in the Forbidden Woods, these kin aren’t in possession of blue elixers, or any items for that matter.
-The implication is that the kin weren’t products of experiments that needed to be put under anesthesia.
+Unlike the Forbidden Woods experiments, these kin aren’t in possession of blue elixers, or any items for that matter.
+This implies the kin to not be products of experiments who needed to be put under anesthesia.
 But who would consciously choose to be subjected to such a transformation?
 The experimenters, of course.
 Choir members are the only ones with access to the garden and the cathedral’s balcony.
 They are the only ranking clergy who actively seek metamorphosis.
 They are therefore the ones being made conduits to make contact, with the help of the Astral Clocktower.
 The two located away from the garden indicate that more were on the way to be planted, but the mass transformations appear to have quickly gotten out of hand.

 Some who went mad seem to have survived long enough to exit the side entrance and set up camp.
 But, the broken stone railing around the campfire suggests a serious scuffle, likely with the scythe-wielding church servant now guarding the side entrance — we do see that the Pthumerians have begun their nighttime patrols upon our arrival.
 Based on the many carrion crows surrounding a lone madman’s corpse below the railing, the campers were killed from being knocked down and all but one devoured by the scavengers.
-Another stands mummified on the second floor terrace performing the Make Contact gesture toward the Astral Clocktower, the similarity to the Mensis mummies indicating similarly imperfect success — curiously, the corpse gives us the prompt to “talk” to learn the gesture, though this might simply be a developer oversight.
+Another stands on the second floor terrace performing the Make Contact gesture toward the Astral Clocktower, his tattered Choir robes and mummified body indicating imperfect success — curiously, the corpse gives us the prompt to “talk” to learn the gesture, though this might simply be an oversight by the developers.
 Two other corpses outside the main entrance face the Grand Cathedral prostrated in prayer, and they aren’t alone.

 A myriad of “star children” (星の子ら) wriggle all over the Upper Ward outside the Orphanage.
 Most of these tiny kin slither as close as they can to the cathedral from their location, reaching onto the railings or clasping their tentacles together in apparent prayer.
 In that cathedral, another faces the lift to the Altar of Despair.
 And down it, a few others watch Ebrietas from afar.
 These kin too are undoubtedly the Choir.
 The frenzy their touch inflicts and madman’s knowledge their minds possess lays fault for their diminutive form on overloading on arcane wisdom.
 And from their behavior, we can infer that they are petitioning their god on Earth for an intervention.
 Their last-ditch efforts evidently had less than desired results.
 But this goddess is currently grieving over her now dead friend at the altar and will not pay them any mind.
 So, helpless, they simply wait and pray.